tmaxwell-96/prospecta-client/README.md

 - Visit the following link: https://prospecta.netlify.app/;
 - Please note that the server may take several seconds to make the signup or login request at startup.
 After this time, requests will be immediate.
+- Demo the site with username: demoUser and password demo
 - Signup with a username or password, then sign in!

 #### If Starting from github